 ‘F*******K. The pump is gone!’
 Wadi stifles some laughter and in the corner of my eye I see a local cyclists heading off the road with what looks like a pump on the back of his bike.
 Could the pump wielding Masai god that appeared before us last week have returned?!
 I sprint off in his direction screaming and shouting and for those familiar with Nicholas Cage’s overly dramatic freak-outs on screen it apparently looked something like that.

 At 6pm a text comes in from Charlie.
 ‘We’ve gone to the hospital.’
 We’re 27km from the hotel and with the sun setting we decide to push on and make sure the boys are alright.
-We strap our head torches on over our helmets and have no choice but to crack on.
-After deciding to split the group up this marks the second major rule to have been broken for the first time in four months within a day.
-Cycling at night.
+We have no choice but to strap our head torches on over our helmets.
+This marks a second major rule to have been broken for the first time in four months - cycling at night.

 By this stage Wadi has also begun to mention how his 'tummy is beginning to feel quite bloated.'
 We put it down to the two chip omelettes at lunch and pedal on.
-Just 4k from the hotel, cars and trucks blaring past, Wadi scrambles off the road where he has the most explosive d and v imaginable.
-Thats 3/4 of the Cycling For Rangers Team down in one day.
+Just out from the hotel, cars and trucks blaring past, Wadi scrambles off the road where he has the most explosive d&v imaginable.
+Thats 3/4 of the team down in one day.
 Things aren't looking good and here's screen shot of me doing a diary cam as the last man standing trying to work out what the next move is.

 An hour later the boys come limping through the door.
 They’re exhausted but just about alright.
-They tell a story of how upon arrival at hospital they’d asked for a malaria and bilhartiza test.
-The immediate response being ‘of course, but the results will take 6 months.’
+They tell a story of how upon arrival at hospital they’d asked for a malaria and bilharzia test.
+The immediate response being that it’d take six months.
 Fortunately this timeframe was negotiable.
-After some bartering they agreed on a 30-minute turnaround for results at a cost of $3 each.
+After some bartering they agreed on a 30-minute turnaround for results.

 The symptoms described earlier would persist over the next week for Wadi, Charlie and Theo.
 I can’t put into words the grit and determination they all showed in getting on with the job at hand.
-Its one thing cycling through an arid desert in 37 degree heat but quite another proposition all together to have done it with a violent d and v bordering on dysentery.
+Its one thing cycling in 37 degree heat but quite another proposition all together to have done it with violent d&v.

 The day gets off to a lively start as I see off a family sized dairy milk choclate bar pre porridge.
 It’s definitely a sign of the times, as this doesn’t register the slightest reaction from the boys.
 It’s probably relating to the fact that we crossed into Rwanda last night.
-The land of a thousand hills seems a cruel last kick in the teeth of this 2,000 km monster leg of the trip.
+The land of a thousand hills seems a kick in the teeth at the end of this 2,000km monster leg of the trip.

 Later that evening…

 How can the moral in camp have changed so much?
 We’ve done over 1,000 metres of ascent in one day yet it was one of the most enjoyable days we’ve had on the bikes.
-What we’d failed to realise, in true Cycling For Rangers style, is that Rwanda was just a week out from electing a President or more accurtaley re-electing an incumbent President; Kagame Paul as he's known over here.
+What we’d failed to realise was that Rwanda was just a week out from electing a President or more accurately re-electing an incumbent President Paul Kagame.
 Every town and village we rode through was decorated with the blue, white and red of Kigame’s FPR (Front Patriotic Rwanda).
 Bunting strung up across the roads, pavements being painted with fresh colours, billboards on street corners and small flags billowing off the sides of cars, buses, trucks, and bicycles.

 To add to this Rwanda is densely populated and made for a change from the last few weeks in Tanzania.
 Having followed Froome’s progress in the Tour de France it felt like we had our own mini version in Rwanda.
 We attracted a huge amount of interest as we passed through the villages and small towns of a new country.
 School children running and cycling with us as we moved at a snails pace up the never-ending hills and wonderful chats with other cyclists taking on the endless climbs.
 One individual stands out in particular, who Charlie and I both got to chat with.
 A refugee from Burundi, working as a bicycle courier in Rwanda, he was an incredibly inspiring guy; someone who puts things into perspective and inspired us to keep plugging on.